tcober/Local-Gate/README.md

 # Local-Gate
-A super simple gate using localstorage
+A simple gate using localstorage
+Checkout the live demo <a href="http://www.boxboxboxbox.com/localgate">here</a>.